Office: Kimbrough 466

 As a recipient of a generous grant from the National Endowment for the Arts in support of American Choral Music, Dr. Wiest invited international composer, Eric Whitacre, to WSU to conduct a concert of his compositions with Concert Choir and Madrigal Singers.
 She also has had the opportunity to work with and perform music by other well-known contemporary composers including John Corigliano, Morten Lauridsen, Chen Yi, and Libby Larsen.

 The WSU Concert Choir and Madrigal Chamber Singers, both under her direction, have been invited to perform for the Washington Music Educators Association and recently performed in Austria as choir in residence for the Classical Music Festival in Eisenstadt, and in St. Petersburg, Russia.
 The Madrigal Chamber Singers, who have also traveled to Italy in March of 1998 for a performance tour that included singing at St. Peter's Basilica in Rome and the Florence Duomo, tour annually in the spring semester, often performing throughout the state of Washington and extending to various other states, including a featured performance at the Arizona Renaissance Festival in 2000.
 The Concert Choir is the premiere choral ensemble at WSU and, in addition to their recent tour of Austria and Russia, has performed in the Czech Republic, Hungary, Germany, at Lincoln Center in New York, and Benaroya Hall in Seattle.
 They have been featured performers with the Spokane Symphony and the Washington-Idaho Symphony, as well as actively performing at WSU and within the state of Washington.
+In May of 2016, both Concert Choir and Madrigal Chamber Singers will embark on a performance tour of South Korea.

 Dr. Wiest is active as an adjudicator, clinician, and guest conductor, including All-State and Honor Choirs in Florida, New Mexico, Idaho, Montana, Oregon, and Washington.
 She was adjudicator and clinician at the Australian International Music Festival and led a tour of student musicians to Germany, allowing the students to attend concerts and meet with musicians working in Germany for a closer look at the professional lives of performers.
 In 1999, she was the choral conductor and clinician of the Pacific Basin Music Festival in Hawaii.
 She has been invited to present at professional conferences of Northwest American Choral Directors Association, Washington American Choral Directors Summer Institute, Washington ArtsTime Conference, College Music Society Regional Meeting, Rocky Mountain Modern Language Association, Northwest and Washington Music Educators Associations, and MENC National Biennial In-Service Conferences.
 She was the organizer and facilitator of the ACDA National Conducting Awards and Choral Conversations presentations in 2003 and 2005 at the national conventions.
 An article entitled "Techniques for Vocal Health," authored by Dr. Wiest was published in the February 1997 issue of Teaching Music, a publication of MENC.
 Additional articles by Dr. Wiest have been published in ACDA's refereed journal, The Choral Journal.